-- e) glyphosate-containing pesticide products or any component thereof are safer or less toxic than common consumer products other than herbicides; - f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic." - 32.
-Monsanto did not alter its advertising in the same manner in any state other than New York, and on information and belief it still has not done so today. - 33.
-In 2009, France's highest court ruled that Monsanto had not told the truth about the safety of Roundup[®].
-The French court affirmed an earlier judgement that Monsanto had falsely advertised its herbicide Roundup[®] as "biodegradable" and that it "left the soil clean."
+e) glyphosate-containing pesticide products or any component thereof are safer or less toxic than common consumer products other than herbicides;

+f) its glyphosate-containing products or any component thereof might be classified as "practically non-toxic."

+32. Monsanto did not alter its advertising in the same manner in any state other than New York, and on information and belief it still has not done so today.

+33. In 2009, France's highest court ruled that Monsanto had not told the truth about the safety of Roundup[®].
+The French court affirmed an earlier judgment that the soil clean."10

+Monsanto had falsely advertised its herbicide Roundup[®] as "biodegradable" and that it "left

+10 Monsanto Guilty in 'False Ad' Row, BBC, Oct.
+15, 2009, available at http://news.bbc.co.uk/2/hi/europe/8308903.stm.